alok-ai-lab/DeepInsightTab2Image/README.md

     ```Matlab
     >> data=rand(5,10);
     >> [XTrain,model] = deepinsightTab2Img(data);
-    %following message will be shown
+    %following message will be displayed
     NORM-2
     Layer-1 data used for Cart2Pixel
     tSNE with exact algorithm is used